 In the great race to rank at the top of a Google search result page are a number of competitors and algorithmic nuances you must step, crawl, climb, and jump over.
 The competition is tough.
-With over 200 factors that delegate your ranking in the Google algorithm, there are many site specificities Google relies on to put your company in it’s place.
+With over 200 factors that determine your ranking in the Google algorithm, there are many site specificities Google relies on to put your company in its place.

-The battle to the top of the page is a daunting one, and a long one at that.
+The journey to the top of the page is a daunting one, and a long one at that.
 However, we’ve become well acquainted with Google’s algorithm and ranking system.
-With some elbow grease, patience, and answers to the question, “how does Google rank websites?”, you can rest assured that you’ll climb the Google rank totem pole.
+With some elbow grease, patience, and answers to the question, “how does Google rank websites?” you can rest assured that you’ll climb the Google rank totem pole.

 If you’re asking the loaded question, “how does Google rank websites?” then it’s time to fully dive into the world of search engine ranking.